 The study and practice of reading and writing literature are central to a liberal arts education and foster skills that are critical to success in virtually all professional and personal contexts.
-The English department at DePaul boasts an innovative and engaging curriculum, a faculty of vibrant and highly accomplished teacher-scholars, friendly and efficient staff, committed advisors, outstanding students, and exciting opportunities for internships and other co-curricular involvement.
+The English department at DePaul boasts an innovative and engaging curriculum, a faculty of highly accomplished teacher-scholars, friendly and efficient staff, committed advisors, outstanding students, and exciting opportunities for internships and other co-curricular involvement.

 The department's curriculum unites historical and theoretical perspectives in literary study with sustained practice in creative and analytical writing.
 It encourages critical and creative thought, fosters research and communication skills, and develops a student's ability to negotiate diverse perspectives and points of view.